 - Refer possible poisoning cases to the Carolina's Poison Center (800-222-1222).

-- Wear your EMGV nametag and include the word “volunteer” in your title when doing volunteer work for Extension.
+- Wear your MGV nametag and include the word “volunteer” in your title when doing volunteer work for Extension.

 - Dress in an appropriate and professional manner suitable for the activity or location.
 “Office casual” is appropriate for speaking engagements, indoor plant clinics, and schools.
 Gardening work clothes are appropriate for working in demonstration gardens and some outdoor events.